 Do I need to talk to my proposed mentors to obtain their agreement before listing them on my letter of intent?

 Yes, the mentors that you list should have agreed to this role before you send in the letter, and they should have helped you choose and design your clinical research project.
 Part of the goal of the program is to encourage you to make creative decisions about which disciplines to combine.

 If I am combining 3 or 4 disciplines, should I include more than 2 mentors?

-In general, we recommend keeping to two mentors but for those applying to the three-year track, a third mentor in a complementary field is recommended.
+In general, we recommend keeping to two mentors and mentoring committee team of 2-4.
+But if you need three mentors, please specify how their skills are complementary and necessary for your project.
 You can mention other key collaborators if appropriate to your proposal.

 - If I leave Mount Sinai, or an affiliated CTSA institution, can I take the KL2 support with me?

 - If my project goes longer than the designated award period, can I get a no-cost extension on the KL2?